 From my first year to the Havasu Falls area, to present, just changing backs was a big weight reducer.
 I am no stranger to backpacking.
 Years ago I did part of the PCT (Pacific Crest Trail) on a solo adventure.
 I left the trail head carrying close to 70lbs.
 My original pack weighed 8.5 lbs empty.
 Younger & Dumber!
 It was super comfy carrying a heavy load starting out, but that load takes its toll in miles carried.
 Your hip joints, back, ankles, feet, and neck, all start telling you that your are doing it all wrong!

-My current pack is under 2lbs.
+My current pack is under 2lbs, empty.
 My objective any more is to reduce overall carry weight as much as possible.
 It makes for a much more enjoyable trip.
-My total carry weight objective is to be 20-25lbs or less (not counting water) But that weight does include anything clipped or hung on belts, in pockets, hat, camera, and sunglasses.
+My total carry weight objective is to be 20-25lbs or less (not counting water).
+The closer to 20, the better.
+But that weight does include anything clipped or hung on belts, in pockets, hat, camera, and sunglasses.
 It’s tough to get there.

-If you allow your weight to get up to the 35lb range, this recommend pack can get uncomfortable fast!
+If you allow your weight to get up to the 35lb range, this recommended pack can get uncomfortable fast!
 The stock shoulder straps, and hip straps are un-padded and dig in.